WeCanCodeIT/WCCI-Summer-2017-CLE/Week9/SQL.md

 ### Joins
 - Joins are a way for us to group related information together.
 You can think about them like the linking tables we've used before, but they are not permanent.
 The joins are a transaction we can use in a query.
 It allows us to have flexibility in how we group and associate our information.

 - An inner join is the most common type of join.
-There are other types of joins as well, they all functional similarly but are used for asking slightly different types of questions.
+There are other types of joins as well, they all function similarly but are used for asking slightly different types of questions.

 - We will need to create a new database and load it with some pre-populated data.
 Create a new database called JoinPractice.
 Download the zip file from here: http://www.dofactory.com/sql/sample-database .
 Once you have downloaded and unzipped the SQL scripts, open them in SSMS.